lidingX/Algorithms-of-Machine-Learning/SVM/README.md

-I fix some numerical problems of Sequential Minimal Optimization (SMO) based algorithm of Platt with Keerthi modifications:
+I fix some numerical problems of Sequential Minimal Optimization (SMO) based on algorithm of Platt with Keerthi modifications:
 Implements:
 1. Sequential Minimal Optimization: A Fast Algorithm for Training Support Vector Machines John C. Platt